top of page

 What is a prong collar?

-The prong collar sounds and looks more intimidating than it really is, don’t be fooled by their appearance.
+The prong collar sounds and looks more intimidating than it really is, so don’t be fooled by their appearance!
 The prong collar allows us to communicate with your dog more clearly.
-I like to think of it as the joystick on a computer or game controller.
+We like to think of it as the joystick on a computer or game controller.
 It helps us move the dog in the direction we need in a language that your pup will best understand.

 No!
-E-collars technology is very advanced and is not an electric shock.
-The collar is static stim that can be completely controlled from level 0-100.
+The technology is very advanced and is not an electric shock.
+The collar is static stim which can be completely controlled from level 0-100.
 We always work on the lowest number possible when communicating to your dog.
-Most of the dogs I’ve trained work at a 10 or under for communication purposes!
+Most of the dogs we train work at a 10 or under for communication purposes!

 bottom of page